ZMcGroarty/Academic-Advising/pages/home.md

 ---
 title: Home
 permalink: /
-layout: home2
+layout: home
 description: >-
   The best majors for law school are in the humanities and social sciences.
 All programs in the College of Liberal Arts prepare students   for the LSAT.
 keywords: 'law school, best majors for law school, pre-law major, good score on lsat, pre-law degree'
 published: true
 feature: true